cclynes/LinearAlgebra/README.md

 - Separate out the functions for returning a decomposition (e.g. LU, QR) and the functions for solving systems using that decomposition
     - Create structures or classes for decompositions to allow for easy access and abstract system-solving functionality.
-- Add QR functionality for underdetermined (easy) and rank-deficient (slightly harder) systems
+- Add QR functionality for underdetermined systems
 - Add eigenvector/eigenvalue functionality
 - Add rank calculation
 - Add an inverse function, probably using QR